shun60s/pytorch-prednet-practice/README.md

 - test data, last one to sequence, and to add extrapolated
 - to add log output
 - to add cpu for function check.
 Actual train needs GPU.
-- to add option load-last to resume train.
+- to add option load-last and last-epoch to resume train.

 ## data train loss